andydean565/dateReact/README.md

 ### notes

-the time is in 24hour on 12 hour so you can display it anytime in the day
+the time is in 24 hour and is only in hours so you can display it any hour of the day

 predefined variables will need to be included in the file so fork the plugin edit the debug with your desired predefined and use gulp to compile the min

-the plugin will auto detect the span with you have entered but let me know if your having issues with a date
+the plugin will auto detect the span with you have entered but let me know if you're having issues with a date

 ### future development

 * shortened days and months formats
-* allow users to put dates of the current month (can be done with predefined with some js added)
+* allow users to put dates of the current month (can be done with predefined with some JS added)
 * more complex types
 ⋅⋅* maybe change depending how long someone has been on your website